mdn/content/files/en-us/web/javascript/reference/template_literals/index.md

 ---
 {{JsSidebar("More")}}

-Template literals are literals delimited with backticks (<code>`</code>), allowing embedded expressions called *substitutions*.
+Template literals are literals delimited with backtick (\`) characters, allowing for [multi-line strings](#multi-line_strings), for [string interpolation](#string-interpolation) with embedded expressions, and for special constructs called [tagged templates](#tagged-templates).

-- *Untagged* template literals result in strings, which makes them useful for string interpolation (and multiline strings, since unescaped newlines are allowed).

-- *Tagged* template literals call a function (the *tag function*) with an array of any text segments from the literal followed by arguments with the values of any substitutions, which is useful for [DSLs](https://en.wikipedia.org/wiki/Domain-specific_language).
+Template literals are sometimes informally called _template strings_, because one of their most common uses is to create strings by substituting placeholder variables and expressions ([string interpolation](#string-interpolation)).

-Template literals are sometimes informally called *template strings*, but they aren't string literals and can't be used everywhere a string literal can be used.
-Also, a tagged template literal may not result in a string; it's up to the tag function what it creates (if anything).
+Not however they ate are _not_ string literals, and can't be used everywhere a string literal can be used.
+In addition, a tagged template literal may not result in a string; it can be used with a custom [tag function](#tagged-templates) to create any type of object.

 ## Syntax